atlan-antillia/Detector2/README.md

 11,  motorcycle, 78%, 1082, 717,  73, 125
 12,  person,     77%, 813,  593,  54, 108
 </pre>
-Furthermore, the number of objects in each class (objects_stats) on the detected objects as csv below.<br>
+Furthermore, the number of objects in each class (objects_stats) on the detected objects as a csv file below.<br>
 <pre>
 id class     count
 -------------------